Skip to main content

 Concepts

-This section covers the core concepts you need to understand when working with PaletteAI.
+This section covers the core concepts for working with PaletteAI.
 Whether you are a platform engineer setting up infrastructure or a data scientist deploying workloads, these concepts explain how PaletteAI organizes resources and manages AI/ML deployments.

 Glossary